Powerful Media Creating a Susceptible Society

 Blog Post #1: Class #2- From Mass Media to Mass Culture

 The relationship between media, society, and capitalism has long been a subject of critical thought, with thinkers like Karl Marx offering foundational critiques.
-Marx, a key figure in the communist movement, argued that capitalist systems treated workers as disposable commodities, exploiting their labor while alienating them from the products they created.
-His critiques laid the groundwork for later scholars such as Max Horkheimer and Theodor Adorno, who extended Marxist theories to analyze the media’s role in modern society.
+Marx, a key figure in the communist movement, argued that capitalist systems treated workers as disposable commodities, exploiting their labour while alienating them from the products they created.
+His critiques laid the groundwork for later scholars such as Max Horkheimer and Theodor Adorno, who extended Marxist theories to analyse the media’s role in modern society.
 Through their concept of the culture industry, they argued that mass entertainment not only manipulated society but their political views as well.
 Thinkers like Walter Benjamin and Siegfried Kracauer further explored how media’s easy reproducibility decreased the authenticity of art and didn’t create the need for deep thinking, ultimately leading to the oversimplification of important social and political issues.

 Karl Marx made significant observations about media and society, rooted in his critique of capitalism.
 As a founder of the communist movement, he advocated for a classless society in his “Communist Manifesto” and opposed consumerism, believing that workers were treated as replaceable commodities.
-These workers couldn’t afford the products they made or determine the value of their labor.
+These workers couldn’t afford the products they made or determine the value of their labour.

 In 1924, Max Horkheimer founded the Frankfurt Institute for Social Research, studying capitalist economies and labor movements.
-Like Marx, Horkheimer criticized capitalist domination, particularly by factory owners over workers.
+Like Marx, Horkheimer criticised capitalist domination, particularly by factory owners over workers.
 He extended Marxist theories to media, arguing that it now dominated and manipulated society.

 Horkheimer and Theodor Adorno introduced the concept of the culture industry, claiming mass entertainment disillusioned the public and manipulated societal views, especially during crises like war.
 The desire for authentic experience diminished as people passively consumed media.

 The ideas of Walter Benjamin and Siegfried Kracauer on the “loss of aura” reflected concerns over art’s mass reproduction, particularly in cinema.
 As art became easier to reproduce, media became more distracting, leading to shallow consumption.
-This passive engagement allowed for the politicization of social issues, where important matters were oversimplified and glossed over.
+This passive engagement allowed for the politicisation of social issues, where important matters were oversimplified and glossed over.

 What seems more prevalent is the loss of authenticity, or “aura.”
 Many, including myself, spend hours scrolling through TikTok, consuming repetitive, mindless content.
 Though targeted, the videos lack originality, with creators recycling the same trends and music.